 With his mixtapes and DJ gigs, Selektah never passed up the opportunity to champion local hip-hop from Boston and the surrounding New England area.
 In particular, Selektah was responsible for introducing fellow Lawrence, Massachusetts native Termanology to the East Coast, helming his Hood Politics mixtapes in the mid- to late 2000s.
 Managing all of these tasks became much easier when he established his own PR/marketing firm, ShowOff, in 2003.
 In 2006, he turned ShowOff into an official record label, with Termanology's Out the Gate LP as its first release.
 By this time, though, Selektah's prestige had grown considerably.
 His radio shows were playing in several places, from London to Mobile, Alabama; he produced beats for many artists, including G-Unit, AZ, and Joell Ortiz; and most importantly, the DJ dished out tons of mixtapes with big-name and up-and-coming artists, such as Nas, Q-Tip, John Legend, Royce da 5'9" (The Bar Exam, co-hosted with DJ Premier, a noteworthy standout), and Saigon.

 In fourth quarter 2007, Selektah finally got to promote himself and his beats, entirely producing his official Spell My Name Right debut album.
+Stick 2 the Script followed in 2008, with guest rappers ranging from Jadakiss and Freeway to Q-Tip and CL Smooth.
 His 2010 effort, 100 Proof: The Hangover, featured East Coast veterans (Kool G Rap, M.O.P.), underground favorites (Talib Kweli, Evidence), and up-and-coming lyricists (Wale, Torae).
-The year 2011 saw collaborations with both Action Bronson (Well-Done) and Termanology (1982/2012), then in 2012 he collaborated with Strong Arm Steady for the Stones Throw album Stereotype, before releasing the guest-heavy Extended Play in 2013.
-What Goes Around followed a year later with an even longer guest list that featured De La Soul, Action Bronson, Freddie Gibbs, and many more. ~ Cyril Cordor
+The year 2011 saw collaborations with both Action Bronson (Well-Done) and Freddie Gibbs (Lord Giveth, Lord Taketh Away) as well as Selektah's fourth studio album, Population Control.
+In 2012, he collaborated with Termanology under the name 1982, releasing an album titled 2012, and he also worked with Strong Arm Steady for the Stones Throw album Stereotype, as well as Bumpy Knuckles on the album Ambition.
+The Proposal, a collaboration with Ransom, arrived in 2013, as well as the guest-heavy Extended Play.
+What Goes Around followed a year later with an even longer guest list that featured De La Soul, Action Bronson, Freddie Gibbs, and many more.
+Selektah's seventh album, Lucky 7, was released in 2015, with guests including Mick Jenkins, Royce da 5'9", Joey Bada$$, and others.
+In 2016, Selektah and KXNG Crooked released an album titled Statik KXNG. ~ Cyril Cordor